 Sodium lactate is an amazing ingredient in all types of skin care.
-It is a humectant and draws moisture from the air to help keep skin supple and smooth in lotions.
 In soaps, it creates a harder bar that lasts longer in the shower.
-It also helps making the unmolding of soaps easier from the soap mold.
-It is truly a must-have ingredient for any soap or bath and body maker!
+It also helps in making the unmolding of soaps easier from the soap mold.
+It is truly a must-have ingredient for any soap maker!

 Sodium lactate is a liquid salt derived from sugars such as beets and corn.
 We adore this ingredient and use it in all of our soaps at Nurture!

 The recommended usage rate of sodium lactate for cold process soaps is 1 teaspoon per pound of oils.
 Sodium lactate is also used in hot process soaps toward the end of the cook to create a more fluid soap that easier to get into the soap mold.

 When using sodium lactate, add it to your cooled lye water.

 It definitely helps the bars stay hard, easy to come out of molds and shapes better.
 I had been using table salt to harden my bars but this makes a big difference.
 Price here in better on nurture soap than some of the other companies

 This sodium lactate makes my cold process soap harder and lasts longer. the Free Shipping on orders 30$+ is such a great deal, making Nurture Soap the cheapest place to buy this product.

 Sodium lactate aids soap in setting up.
 I honestly can not think of a single reason not to use it.

 I have not had to fight one single loaf to unmold since I began using it, they come out smoothly every time!
 Like all other products that I have used from Nurture Soap, I have nothing but good to say!